 - The natural acidity inhibits the growth of bad bacteria, meaning it has a longer shelf life!

-- 1 Tbsp buttermilk + 1 pint cream = homemade sour cream
+- You can make sour cream easily: 1 Tbsp buttermilk + 1 pint cream = homemade sour cream

 - Let it sit at room temperature for 1-2 days until the milk has visibly separated from the whey.
 Strain the whey from the curds using a fine mesh strainer and you have homemade cream cheese.